Skip to main content

 Medications

-A medication in Clatri always belongs to a prescription -- there are no orphan medications.
-This ensures every medication has a clear medical context.
+A medication in Clatri always belongs to a prescription — there are no orphan medications.
+This guarantees every medication has clear medical context.

 Each medication has:

-• Specific times -- "at 8am and 8pm" (for medications with fixed schedules)
+• Specific hours — "at 8am and 8pm" (for medications with fixed times)

-• Every X hours -- "every 8 hours" (for medications with a regular interval)
+• Every X hours — "every 8 hours" (for medications with regular interval)

-• Instructions -- "take with food", "don't mix with alcohol"
+• Instructions — "take with food", "do not mix with alcohol"

 Reminders

-If the medication has defined times (specific times or interval), you can enable reminders that notify you when to take each dose.
-Reminders integrate with the notifications and alarms system -- you can configure whether you want a push notification or an actual alarm.
+If the medication has defined times (specific hours or interval), you can enable reminders that alert you when to take each dose.
+Reminders integrate with the notifications and alarms system — you can configure whether you want a push notification or an actual alarm.

-On the Health dashboard, a card shows your next pending medication (or the overdue one in red), with the dose and time.
+On the Health dashboard, a card shows you the next medication due (or the one already overdue in red), with the dose and time.

 From medical documents

-If you upload a photo of a medical prescription to the chat, the agent can read it and create the prescription with its medications automatically -- including dose, frequency, and instructions.
-For recent prescriptions (less than 7 days old) it acts right away.
-For older ones, it asks first whether you want to record it.
+If you upload a photo of a prescription to chat, the agent can read it and create the prescription with its medications automatically — including dose, frequency, and instructions.
+For recent prescriptions (less than 7 days old) it acts directly.
+For older prescriptions, it asks first whether you want to register it.